All Episodes

 The media isn't news.

-The media is not made up of people who tell you what happened where you weren't, so that you know.
+The media is not made up of people who tell you what happened where you weren't so that you know.

 There is no reporting.

-There's simply an agenda every day, and the overarching agenda is the elimination of any opposition to the left.
+And the overarching agenda is the elimination of any opposition to the left.

 That is what guides every news cycle.